Artyom17/layers/README.md

 #### Problems to solve
 * Performance and judder

-  Objects and textures rendered as compositor layers render at the frame rate of the compositor, the refresh rate of the HMD, instead of rendering at the application frame rate.
-Because of this, the compositor layers are less prone to judder.
+  Objects and textures rendered as composition layers render at the frame rate of the compositor, the refresh rate of the HMD, instead of rendering at the application frame rate.
+Because of this, the composition layers are less prone to judder.

   A powerful feature of layers is that each can be a different resolution.
 This allows an application to scale to lower performance systems by dropping resolution on the main eye-buffer render that shows the virtual world, but keeping essential information, such as text or a map, in a different layer at a higher resolution.